CIS3296SoftwareDesignF21/dbvc/Week2.md

 ### Anna
 ### Rachel
+- I'm going to combine the role assignment with the guild initialization, and try to bot monitoring of user roles with a time interface (ie. let new users join, immediately assign them a role with limited access, and after a certain amount of time, give access to that new role)
 ### Lin Li
 - I will probably have to find a more generalized approach to adding roles to users based on associated emojis.
 Currently the emojis are mapped to role IDs that are specific to our test server.
 I want to look into adding a place for